Tyrrrz/Tyrrrz.me/data/blog/fluent-generics/Post.md

 }
 ```

 This addresses the issue, but results in a rather ugly design.
 Because half of the types are named differently, the user of the library might have a harder time finding them or even knowing about their existence in the first place.
-Moreover, if we consider that we may want to add more variants in the future (e.g. non-async handlers in addition to async), it becomes clear that this approach doesn't scale very well.
+Moreover, if we consider that we may want to add more variants in the future (e.g. non-async handlers in addition to async), it also becomes clear that this approach doesn't scale very well.

 Of course, all of the problems above may seem a bit contrived and there might be no reason to attempt to solve them.
 However, I personally believe that optimizing developer experience is an extremely important aspect of writing library code.